Illinois Sexual Abuse Lawsuits

 With efforts starting as early as 2002, Illinois has become one of the most advanced states in the country by eliminating both criminal and civil statute of limitations (SOLs) for child sexual abuse survivors.
 However, Illinois has yet to enact a civil revival window, or more time to file an expired claim, for sexual abuse survivors.

-Criminal Statute of Limitation Laws for Illinois
+Criminal Statute of Limitations Laws for Illinois

 In 2017, Illinois eliminated the SOL for all felony and misdemeanor child sexual abuse offenses.
 It also set the SOL for sex trafficking survivors to age 43 and set the SOL for child pornography and prostitution to age 19 or 3 years from the offense, whichever is later.
 Child USA, who has evaluated every state based on their criminal statute of limitation laws, gave Illinois a Criminal SOL score of 5, on a 1-5 scale, where 5 is the highest.
 A score of 5 is defined as a criminal SOL eliminated for all felonies and misdemeanors.
-Illinois is one of only seven states to be given a perfect Criminal SOL score.
+Illinois is one of only nine states to be given a perfect Criminal SOL score.

-Civil Statute of Limitation Laws for Illinois
+Civil Statute of Limitations Laws for Illinois

 In 2014, after over 10 years of passing progressive legislation for child sexual abuse survivors, Illinois completely eliminated the civil SOL for child sexual abuse claims.
 Child USA, who has also evaluated every state based on their civil statute of limitation laws, gave Illinois a Civil SOL Age Cap score of 5, on a 1-5 scale, where 5 is the highest.
 A score of 5 is defined as an eliminated SOL age cap for survivors.
-Illinois is one of only ten states to be given a perfect Civil SOL Age Cap score.
+Illinois is one of only sixteen states to be given a perfect Civil SOL Age Cap score.

 If you or someone you love was sexually abused or assaulted in Illinois, contact us now.
 Due to Illinois’s elimination of civil statute dates for childhood sexual abuse, those sexually abused as a minor likely still have a claim against their abuser, no matter how long ago the abuse occurred.
 Even if the abuser is deceased, you may still have a claim against the organization responsible.
 Don’t wait; call us now.